-- Note: Applications are accepted for individual internship positions (up to three), not to the programme as a whole.
-Please submit a resume and cover letter that is relevant and specific to the position you are applying for.
+- PLEASE NOTE: Students apply for individual internship positions (up to three), not to the programme as a whole.
+Please submit a resume and cover letter that is relevant to the specific internship placement.

-- All interviews will take place on Zoom.
-Short first round interviews will take place on campus with Maggie Arriola, assistant director for internships and research at the Dublin Global Gateway, during the week of October 10th.
-All subsequent interviews will be arranged and conducted by the organisations.
+- A short first round interview for most positions will take place on campus with Maggie Arriola, assistant director for internships and research at the Dublin Global Gateway, during the week of October 10th.
+All subsequent interviews will be arranged and conducted by the host organizations virtually.

-- Register your interest in the Irish Internship Programme by filling out this form here with your name, your major, and your area of interest for summer internship opportunities.
-Any additional questions can be directed to the programme manager Maggie Arriola.
+Register your interest in the Irish Internship Programme by filling out this form with your name, your major, and your area of interest for summer internship or research opportunities.

 PLEASE NOTE: Not all internship placements are on offer every year.
 Please check the Dublin Global Gateway page on Handshake for this year’s placements.

 - Exeter Real Estate